eecs280staff/tutorials/docs/setup_vscode_macos.md

 This `mkdir -p` command creates a new `p1-stats` folder within an `eecs280` folder (creating that too, if it doesn't exist), within your Ubuntu home directory (`~`).
 The `cd` command changes your working directory to the new `p1-stats` directory.

 <div class="primer-spec-callout warning" markdown="1">
-**Pitfall:** Avoid paths that contain spaces.
+**Pitfall:** Avoid paths names that contain spaces.
 Spaces causes problems with some command line tools.

 | Bad Example     | Good Example   |
 |-----------------|----------------|